Note: Robert Smith has an Operation Twist explainer on Wednesday's Morning Edition, complete with soundtrack. The story's attached above.

 But it's unclear how much effect the effort will have at this point.

 The term "Operation Twist" comes from the early 1960s, when the Fed tried something similar.
+(It's named for the Chubby Checker hit.)
 It may have had a small effect — one recent study found that it drove down the interest rate on Treasury bonds by 0.15 percentage points.
 But the effect on mortgage rates was smaller, and the effect on corporate borrowing costs was tiny.

 What's more, interest rates are already super low.
 And it's clear that the economy has lots of problems that lower interest rates alone can't solve.
 Fed officials know this, but there's not much they can do about it.
 All they can do is keep trying to lower interest rates.